+The next enhancement involves limiting the maximum number of listed boards directors can sit on to six.
 In examining the S&P 500 and FTSE 100, we see that over 90% of INEDs sit on three or less public boards (Figure 2).
-And in Hong Kong, only four out of 82 HSI boards have directors who sit on more than six boards-and three of said directors are currently at that one-third INED threshold.
+In Hong Kong, only four out of 82 HSI boards have directors who sit on more than six boards.